-As of August 1, 2017, HMCA managed a total of 26 MRI centers.
-For the 2016 fiscal year, the revenues HMCA recognized from the MRI facilities had increased to \$62.6 million, and for the 2017 fiscal year the revenues further increased to \$66.8 million.
+As of August 1, 2018, HMCA managed a total of 26 MRI centers.
+For the 2018 fiscal year, the revenues HMCA recognized from the MRI facilities had increased to \$71.7 million, and for the 2017 fiscal year the revenues were increased to \$66.8 million.
 Four of these facilities in Florida are owned by HMCA subsidiaries.